 |LOAN LIMITS FOR LOS ANGELES COUNTY & ORANGE COUNTY|

 |Property Type||Conforming||High Balance|

 These loan limits apply to Conventional, FHA and VA loans.
-So when rate shopping, remember Conforming Loan Rates are lower than High Balance Loan Rates.
+So when rate shopping, remember Conforming Loan Rates and Pricing are lower than High Balance Loan Rates and Pricing.

 Find out how rates are doing today.
 Hit my email button and request today's quotes.